rmolinari/thesis_1999/README.md

 ## Plan

-I plan to retypset as much of my thesis as I can, working from my hard copy.
+I plan to retypeset as much of my thesis as I can, working from my hard copy.

 My submitted thesis has more typos that I care to admit, even after all the proofreading I did back in the day.
 After a certain point I became blind to them.
 For now I'm aiming to reproduce the thesis, errors and all, so that I can fix them as later